- Rethinking Your Benefit Elections

 - Deposit money in your children's college account on their birthdays or holidays.
 Make it $100 the first year, $200 the second, and so on.
 When they are old enough to understand, explain that this money is for their education.

-- Encourage grandparents and others to also give financial gifts that will grow—cash, CDs, saving bonds, bonds, and stocks.
+- Encourage grandparents and others to also give financial gifts that have the potential to grow—cash, CDs, saving bonds, bonds, and stocks.

 - Assign yourself a "rent hike."
 If your monthly housing bill was raised by $50 or $100 a month, you'd have to pay it.
 So, pretend that you just got a rent hike and save this "phantom" increase.
 When you write out your regular monthly rent or mortgage check, make out another check for the increase for your child's college fund.